 At Behavioral Health Centers, we have been studying eating disorders and their link between emotional and physical health.
 The first step in treating eating disorders is to help individuals get back to a healthy weight for their body type by getting the cycle of binging and purging under control.

-Within our residential and outpatient treatment facilities, our multidisciplinary team addresses a patient’s eating disorder symptoms and medical complications, as well as psychological, biological, and physical factors that have been contributing to the cause of their condition.
+Within our residential treatment and outpatient treatment facilities, our multidisciplinary team addresses a patient’s eating disorder symptoms and medical complications, as well as psychological, biological, and physical factors that have been contributing to the cause of their condition.

 In addition, we also examine underlying emotional problems and other forms of mental illness such as substance abuse, to avoid further complications including worsening one’s abnormal eating patterns.